-Lord John's tomb is nearby, a striking effigy of black marble atop a wonderfully carved terracotta table, similiar in style to the famous Bedingfield terracotta tombs at Oxburgh.
-Interestingly, John's window Bridget is not buried with him; she lies at Little Horkesley church.
+Lord John's tomb is nearby, a striking effigy of black marble atop a wonderfully carved terracotta table, similar in style to the famous Bedingfield terracotta tombs at Oxburgh.
+Interestingly, John's window Bridget is not buried with him; she lies at Little Horkesley Church.

 I came to Layer Marney to visit the mansion, but I must say that the church is every bit as interesting in its own right.
 This is a wonderful Tudor building, the Marney family tombs are beautifully preserved, as is the St Christopher wall painting.
 I highly recommend a visit.